FAQ (Frequently asked questions)

 Of course!
 No one is here to stop you.
 Voices is not based on a boycott ending or beginning and will, and already does, coexist with other campus publications.
-However, Voices has solid infrastructure, high standards of journalistic integrity, and does not tolerate an essentialization of other publications in its work.
+While Voices does not conflate campus journalism, it does have a mutual respect for its peer organizations.

 I’m IN A privileged position. i don't really have anything to say about my own experiences.
 I want to be an ally, and will help in the way that is most needed from me.
 How can I participate?